For Program Structure, please visit the PhD Program page.

 - match between the applicant's interests (as explained in the statement of purpose) and CEU's supervision capacity

-- performance at the interview (we interview every student considered for the PhD program)
+- performance at the interview (if applicable; we do not interview every applicant)

 - any other relevant info contained in the application